grafana/google-sheets-datasource/docs/sources/troubleshooting.md

 ## Template variables

+Issues specific to query variables that get their options from a Google Sheet.

 ### Variable returns no options

 **Cause:** The variable query returns no rows or the value/label columns are wrong.